plucodev/python-object-oriented-exercises/exercises/01-Create-an-Instance-of-DateTime/README.md

 ```

 ## 💡Hint:
-method to format a date in Python.
+**datetime** is a method to format a date in Python.
 You can convert a date into any possible desired format by using this method.
-strftime method is used to create a string representing the date under the control of explicit format string.
+**strftime** method is used to create a string representing the date under the control of explicit format string.

 Check the docs:
 - https://docs.python.org/3/library/datetime.html#datetime.date.strftime